astroport-fi/astroport-governance/contracts/emissions_controller/README.md

 Users are required to have vxASTRO to cast their votes.
 They can vote for whitelisted pools at once every epoch.
 Vote changes are not allowed after votes are cast.
-After voting, they can't change their votes until the cooldown period ends.
+After voting, they can't change their votes until the next epoch.
 Executable message accepts an array of tuples with LP token and vote weight.
 Vote weight is a number between 0 and 1.
 Total vote weight can't exceed 1.
 If user doesn't vote during the next epochs, their contribution stays intact.